-Summertime brings an increase in growth to many businesses.
-There's still plenty of time left for you to find your perfect summer job.
-To make your job hunt easier, here's a list of some of the highest paying ones for you to consider.
+Summertime brings an increase in growth for many businesses.
+There’s still plenty of time left for you to find your perfect summer job.
+To make your job hunt easier, here’s a list of some of the best summer jobs that pay well.

 If you excel in a particular subject, like math or writing, use your expertise to help others by becoming a tutor.
 You will be able to set your hourly rate and schedule.
 You can find students that need your help by advertising your services on sites like Care.com as well as displaying your services at local schools.
 Most colleges already have a program in place for students that need a tutor, so contact them and find out how to get work through their program.
 Highly skilled tutors can charge up to $50 per hour.

 Website Designers and Developers

 If you are good with computers and like making stuff on the web, there are always small businesses, entrepreneurs, and bloggers in need of a website or some website updating.
 According to the Bureau of Labor Statistics, Web Developers average $30.52 per hour.
 Craigslist is a good website to look for work, and it is not as competitive as sites like Elance and Upwork.

 If you have good customer service skills, then try bartending or waiting tables.
 According to the National Restaurant Association, this summer, restaurants are projected to add 522,000 jobs.
 Check out beach towns and cities frequented by tourists to find some of the busiest restaurants.
 You’ll have a busy work environment, but you can also earn a nice amount just working weekends.

 Construction work is often busiest in the summertime.
 You will find openings in a variety of fields including landscape, masonry, and carpentry.
 According to the Bureau of Labor Statistics, the average hourly wage for construction labor is $17.19.
 Learning any of these trades will provide you with the physical skills you can use in life no matter what career path you choose.